 The primary goal of the MacLellan DNA Project is to find the common surname progenitor for each Y-DNA cluster of men who carry a version of the MacLellan/Clelland/Gilliland surname variants.
 Y-DNA surname projects like this, allow us to build a phylogenetic tree of men's direct paternal lineage since the Y-chromosome is passed down from father to son completely intact without any DNA contributed from the mother.
 Each time there is a mutation on the Y-chromosome it will be passed down to every generation of males that follows.
 We can use these mutations to build a tree and see which MacLellans share a surname progenitor.
 We can even find DNA mutation branches within the various MacLellan trees.
 Y-DNA also allows us to see where other surnames branch from MacLellans in order to help build a more comprehensive picture of common origins.

 A secondary goal is to find the Chieftain line of Clan MacLellan.
-The easiest way to determine this would be to find MacLellans that can trace their lineage to the chieftain line and compare their YDNA.
+The easiest way is to find MacLellans that can trace their lineage to the chieftain line and compare their Y-DNA.
 We can also try to age the various MacLellan Y-DNA clusters by using Genetic Distance( the number of mutations ) to see if they line up with the origins of Clan MacLellan.
 We can also look for surnames that historians believe have common origins with Clan MacLellan such as McEwen, McCowan, McLagan, McLaren, Cannon, Donaldson, MacAileáin(McClenny) and see if they share common Y-DNA.